 |Syumisen-no-yu Ichinoyado Gen

 Surrounded by beautiful white birch trees, the Gen Hotel is a classic and quiet Japanese country house style inn just a short walk from the Ikenotaira chairlifts.
-This establishment has been featured on national TV.
+Featured on national TV.
+See map.

 |Click here for more hotels and accommodation in Ikenotaira Onsen, Myoko Kogen|